Occupational Health and Safety Policy

 - Provide training for all new employees and experienced employees on an on-going basis.

-- Observe work practices to determine and introduce safer and more efficent methods.
+- Observe work practices to determine and introduce safer and more efficient methods.

 - Inspect work areas continuously for unsafe practices and conditions and promptly undertake any necessary corrective action.